thomasdiggs/Codewars/README.md

 # Codewars
-Collection of solutions for problems at Codewars.com
+Collection of solutions to problems from Codewars.com